deepshard/truffle-app-template/README.md

 [poetry](https://python-poetry.org/docs/), but we really recommend you give uv a try.

-## Install the Truffle SDK in the CLI and populate the template
+## Install the Truffle SDK in the CLI

 ```sh
 $ uv add truffle-sdk # or replace uv with poetry
 ```

-enter your venv, then use the SDK CLI to populate the template
+## Use the SDK's CLI to populate the template
 ```sh
 $ source .venv/bin/activate
 (truffle-app-template) $ truffle setup